A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 As the Sail Rock viewpoint is essentially a bunch of granite rock formations, it can be very slippery and, therefore, dangerous to climb when wet.

-It was very crowded, though, and some people didn’t respect the queue, so we just took a few quick photos and went to enjoy the beach and swim in the beautiful crystal-clear water.
+A bit of IG vs reality though: that spot was very crowded (even more since nobody could go to the viewpoint), and some people didn’t respect the queue, so we just took a few quick photos and went to enjoy the beach and swim in the beautiful crystal-clear water.

 Being unable to hike the viewpoint gave us more time in the water, and we can’t complain about that!
 The place where we swam was almost empty as everyone took photos on the beach!